Traveling To Tenerife, Spain

 A reference letter from your school or university that states your educational information, such as your major and graduation date.
 The letter should also include that you are approved for leave.

-Now that you know what the required documents are, you can start your application process.
+Now that you know the required documents, you can start your application process.
 Your Spain Tourist Visa application process may take some time to complete, making it a tiring and stressful experience.
-We recommend
+We recommend using Atlys to complete your application for you.
+Atlys will ensure a stress-free application process and doesn't require you to take time out of your busy schedule to start your application process.

-First, you'll need to travel to your nearest Spain Embassy or Consulate General and collect the Spain Tourist Visa application form.
+First, you'll need to travel to your nearest Spain Embassy or Consulate-General and collect the Spain Tourist Visa application form.
 You can also opt to fill out the form online and submit it at the embassy.
-Next, you need to fill out the form and include all the required information.
+Next, fill out the form and include all the required information.
 Ensure that the information you provide is accurate and truthful.
+Check our guide to learn more about the visa application mistakes you should avoid.

 Once you have filled out the application form, you will need to schedule a date for your interview with the embassy officials.
-You can schedule you appointment while you are at the embassy or you can contact your nearest embassy.
+You can schedule your appointment while you are at the embassy, or you can contact your nearest embassy.
 Ensure that you set a reminder for your appointment.
 You do not want to miss it or be unprepared for your interview.

-After you have filled out your Tourist Visa application form and scheduled your appointment, you'll need to start collecting the required documents.
+After you have filled out your Tourist Visa application form and scheduled your appointment, you'll need to collect the required documents.
 Ensure that you have copies of all the documents and that all documents are in English or Spanish.

 When applicable, ensure that your documents have an official Apostille stamp.
-You'll need to get an Apostille stamp for your documents when public documents are being transferred between countries that are a party to the Hague Apostille Convention of 1961.
+For example, you'll need to get an Apostille stamp for your documents when public documents are being transferred between countries that are a party to the Hague Apostille Convention of 1961.

 Pro Tip: When collecting your documents, we recommend using a checklist to ensure you gather all the correct documents in one go.
-Also, we recommend that you start gathering your documents ahead of time as some documents may take time to collect, like your police clearance.
+Also, we recommend that you start gathering your documents ahead of time as some documents may take time to collect.

 Next up, continue entering basic details.